 Assistant Platoon Commander:

-The assistant platoon commander is culled from a platoon's squad leader and is the senior enlisted person for that platoon.
-He or she is responsible to aid the Platoon Commander in managing all facets of the platoons operations.
+The assistant platoon commander is culled from a platoon's squad leader and is the chosen cadet who demonstrates great leadership skills and can act as a role model for those in the platoon.
+He or she is responsible for aiding the Platoon Commander in managing all facets of the platoon's operations.
 The Assistant is also required to act as an advisor to the platoon's junior cadets, dealing with their welfare, morale, and problems to make sure the unit is running at optimal efficiency.

 Platoon Commander:

-As an officer, the platoon commander is responsible to take care of everything in a platoon.
+As an officer, the platoon commander is responsible for taking care of everything in a platoon.
 They relay orders from the Unit Staff and take part in organizing and running the unit.
 It is their responsibility to develop the platoon to the best of their abilities.

 Departmental Positions:

-There are four different departments in the RHS NJROTC program; each follows the basic command structure outlined here.
-The departments are as follows: Admin, Armory, Public Affairs, Training and Supply.
+There are seven different departments in the RHS NJROTC program; each follows the basic command structure outlined here.
+The departments are as follows: Admin, Armory, Public Affairs, Training, Supply, Morale Welfare and Recreation (MWR), and Operations.

 Departmental Petty Officers: